 Gasohol is a mixture of 10% ethanol (or grain alcohol) and 90% gasoline.
 It can also be produced from 3% methanol (wood alcohol) and 97% gasoline.
 Gasohol has a higher octane rating than regular gasoline and can provide better performance.
 It also reduces many emissions —including up to a 30% reduction in carbon monoxide.
 Gasohol can be used in most modern and light duty vehicles with traditional internal combustion engines.

 Whether you are a professional racer or a weekend warrior, we have the racing fuel to meet your needs.
-Turbo Blue® racing fuels are trusted by drivers and racing teams across the country.
-Trust your vehicle to Turbo Blue® and we’ll see you at the checkered flag!
+We carry Sunoco Standard 110 Octane, Leaded Racing Fuel, one of the most popular race fuels for all motor sports, and trusted by racing teams across the country.
+We also have availability for other Sunoco race fuels.
+Trust your vehicle to Sunoco® and we’ll see you at the checkered flag!

 Need ethanol free gas for your generator, lawnmower, chainsaw, etc.?
 We have you covered.
 Ethanol blended gas can break down over time, absorb water, and cause problems for small engines.
 Keep your equipment running smooth longer by using our ethanol free gasoline!